 Overworking – but at what cost?

-Imagine this: the workday is drawing to a close, but you have been working tirelessly on a project and can’t resist putting in some extra hours to finish it.
+Imagine this: the workday is drawing to a close.
+You have been working tirelessly on a project and can’t resist putting in some extra hours to finish it.
 You are torn between an impending deadline and the need to rest and recuperate from a long work day.
 What do you do next?
-IOSH's Genis Fernandes explores the dilemma and considers the health impacts of overworking along with how we can address the issue.
+IOSH’s Genis Fernandes explores the dilemma and considers the health impacts of overworking along with how we can address the issue.

 Commonly, many would work the extra hours and see the project through to completion.
 This scenario might be an occasional occurrence for some but dare I say it is a ‘normal’ way of working for others.
 Such instances of repetitive, glorified and uncompensated long working hours demand reflection on the implications of overworking.

 Organisations inherently prioritise economic growth, with human capital being the most valuable resource.
 However, the impact of overworking on workers is often overlooked.
-A report highlighted that a third of workers globally work over 48 hours per week.1 Overworking is a significant psychosocial hazard with serious health implications2 such as increased risk of cardiovascular disease, stroke, fatigue, stress, poor mental health3, sleep disturbances2 and even death.4
+A report highlighted that a third of workers globally work over 48 hours per week.1 Overworking is a significant psychosocial hazard with serious health implications.2 These include increased risk of cardiovascular disease, stroke, fatigue, stress, poor mental health3, sleep disturbances2 and even death.4

-In 2016, 488 million people worked long hours, with 745,000 succumbing to heart disease and stroke attributed to working over 55 hours per week.5 Even when overworking is voluntary, driven by non-financial aspects, it still has a detrimental impact on mental health.6
+In 2016, 488 million people worked long hours.
+745,000 succumbed to heart disease and stroke attributed to working over 55 hours per week.5 Even when overworking is voluntary, driven by non-financial aspects, it has a detrimental impact on mental health.6

 Ideally, having working time regulations might just be the solution, but the issue is more complex.
 There are various nuances surrounding a culture of overworking.
 These range from social and cultural differences through to capitalism, financial aspects such as job security, and blurred work-life boundaries.
 All of these have created conditions for overworking to flourish.